What is the Accuplacer Exam?

 - A $15 retest fee is assessed for each seated visit, not per test section.
 The retest fee must be paid at the time of testing and receipt must be shown for verification.

-- The option to retest is forfeited if a student attends any mandatory Learning Support classes after his/her entry term's Add/Drop date — no exceptions.
+- The option to retest is forfeited if a student attends any mandatory Learning Support classes after his/her entry term's first day of class — no exceptions.

 - Any and all retests must be taken prior to the prior to the beginning of any regular term or mini-mester for which the student seeks admission, except in exceptional circumstances where the need to retest can be documented and the student obtains the approval of the Vice President for Academic Affairs to retest.

 Student may have up to four attempts per subject within an academic year to pass the ACCUPLACER Placement Exam, however, any attempt to test for a fourth time within any academic year must be approved by the Vice President for Academic Affairs.